iCliniq Logo

 • General anesthesia is given to the patient.

-• An incision or a cut is made on the abdomen of the patient.
-Generally, the incision is made through the skin, and the tissues and it crosses the midline of the stomach.
+• An incision or cut is made in the patient's abdomen.
+Generally, the incision is made through the skin and tissues and crosses the midline of the stomach.

 • The abdomen is exposed, and the internal structures are retracted using various retractors such as Omni-tract, Bookwalter, and others.